 To protect yourself, you first need to know what kinds of blackmail happen on the Internet.
 You may also want to explore our other articles on this topic:

 Blackmail, extortion and several other related crimes fall under the general category of coercion, in which when someone is forced to do or not do something.
 The specifics of how the crimes are defined varies from country to country, but coercion-related crimes are almost always illegal.

-Of course, for blackmail to rise to the level of a felony, it needs to be a somewhat serious offence: a parent threatening to take away television-watching privileges from a child until his or her room is cleaned clearly doesn’t count as criminal blackmail.
+Of course, for blackmail to rise to the level of a felony, it needs to be a somewhat serious offense: a parent threatening to take away television-watching privileges from a child until his or her room is cleaned clearly doesn’t count as criminal blackmail.

 That said, there has been a fair amount of confusion about whether or not online blackmail is covered by the same laws and protections as its offline equivalent.
 In almost all cases, the answer is yes.
 In fact, there may also be additional laws that provide further recourse to victims, as explained in our article on Internet blackmail laws.